 In the Dominican Republic 86% of people like Frank and Amelia don’t have access to regular clean drinking water.
 An hour and a half outside of Puerto Plata in the rural village of Higuerito, that statistic is probably much higher.
 It’s a lower-income community and resources are far more scarce.

 One in ten people in the world don’t have access to clean water.

-As part of my social impact trip with Fathom cruises, I spent the day at Wine to Water in Higuerito learning about the global water crisis and helping to make life-saving water filters for families in need.
+I spent the day at Wine to Water in Higuerito learning about the global water crisis and helping to make life-saving water filters for families in need.
 They look like the terracotta pot my mom would use to plant flowers in the spring but a key ingredient in these pots is liquid silver – it naturally cleanses water of bacteria and helps create microscopic pores to filter liquid through.

 The end result is a very slow filtration process – it filters only about a litre of water per hour but it’s the best way to extract the cleanest water families need to cook, drink and bathe.

 Water filters help reduce water-borne disease by 4% and school and employment absenteeism by 40%.

 Each filter costs $50USD to produce.
 By Dominican standards, it’s not affordable for the average household to purchase so NGOs like the Red Cross often buy them on behalf of low-income communities they are working in.
 They used to be given out for free but Wine to Water sees more value in giving a hand up – not a hand out.
 The organization asks families to pay a small fee toward owning their own filter because they found that people appreciate it more and use it regularly when they know they have personally invested in it.
 More importantly, they teach families how to use it and they follow up with them from time to time to make sure it’s working properly.